Political Science Minor

 1

-• International Relations majors must take either POL 111 or POL 117 and 2 POL classes that do not count for the IR major in addition to three other POL classes.
+International Relations majors must take either POL 111 or POL 117 and two POL classes that do not count for the International Relations major, in addition to three other POL classes.